jdalley/tecext/readme.md

 # TEC Extender

-Extensions and goodies for The Eternal City's Orchil client: http://client.eternalcitygame.com/tec/tec.htm
+Extensions and goodies for The Eternal City's Orchil client: http://client.eternalcitygame.com/tec/tec.htm.

+If you're looking to check out the game, the best place to start is the wiki: http://eternal-city.wikidot.com/.
+Here you'll find links to the community Discord, and information on how to get started.

 ## Installation
 ### Walkthrough & Guide